Can a Restaurant Be Liable for Food Allergies?

 Are Restaurants Required to Accommodate Allergies?

 The laws for whether restaurants are required to accommodate allergies depend on the state law of the restaurant location.
 Some states require restaurants to display allergen information.
 A state may offer information for restaurants on how to develop an allergen-free menu.
 Other states may require training for employees.
-What the requirements are depend on the state where the restaurant does business.
+What those requirements are depends on the state where the restaurant does business.

 How to Win Your Restaurant Lawsuit for Food Allergies